 Aspen Health Strategy Group

-In 2015, twenty-three senior leaders across influential sectors such as health, business, media, and technology, came together to form the Aspen Health Strategy Group (AHSG), a part of the Health, Medicine and Society Program at the Aspen Institute.
-Co-chaired by Kathleen Sebelius and Tommy Thompson, both former governors and former US Secretaries of Health and Human Services, the AHSG provides recommendations on important and complex health issues to promote improvements in policy and practice.
+In 2015, twenty-four senior leaders across influential sectors such as health, business, philanthropy, and technology, came together to form the Aspen Health Strategy Group (AHSG), a part of the Health, Medicine & Society Program at the Aspen Institute.
+Co-chaired by Kathleen Sebelius, (former US Health and Human Services Secretary and Governor of Kansas) and Bill Frist (former US Senator from Tennessee and Senate Majority Leader), the AHSG provides recommendations on important and complex health issues to promote improvements in policy and practice.

-In the tradition of the thought-provoking conversations shared at Spotlight Health/Aspen Ideas Festival about how to solve critical societal issues, AHSG looks for big ideas that will transform the way to address the topic it covers each year.
-Information on the process for the submission of big ideas on opioid addiction can be found here.
+In the tradition of the thought-provoking conversations about how to solve critical societal issues — the hallmark of the Aspen Institute — AHSG looks for big ideas that will transform the way to address the topic it covers each year.
+Information on the process for submission of big ideas will be made available in spring 2023.